brenda6268/notes/computer-science/db/sql-internal.md

 ```

 ```
--- Get authors&#039; first and last names, and their age in days SELECT first_name, last_name, age
+-- Get authors" first and last names, and their age in days SELECT first_name, last_name, age
 FROM (
   SELECT first_name, last_name, current_date - date_of_birth age
   FROM author
 )
 -- If the age is greater than 10000 days
-WHERE age &gt; 10000
+WHERE age > 10000
 ```

 在 MySQL 8.0 中还可以使用 with 语句